 Let’s face it, working as a customer service agent has never been an easy job, but the current requirements for customer service jobs have gone through the roof.
-Customer behavior is changing, consumers expect a higher quality of service and faster responses, and competition on the labor market is fierce.
+From dealing with customer portal software to omnichannel support, the bar for excellence keeps getting higher.
+Customer behavior is changing, consumers expect a higher quality of service and faster responses, and competition in the labor market is fierce.
 Sounds pretty challenging, right?

 We asked some top customer service agents, who work for various renowned tech firms, how they are dealing with the ever-growing list of requirements, and what they think about working for companies known for outstanding customer service.